 From Reb Sally Shore Wittenberg

-Dear Kerhonkson Synagogue Friends,
+Dear Kerhonkson Synagogue Community and Friends,

 Shalom, and welcome!

 My name is Reb Sally Shore-Wittenberg and I have had the honor to serve as the spiritual leader of the Kerhonkson Synagogue since 2012, and to consider as home this jewel of a shul and community.

 I trained for the rabbinate for five years at the Academy for Jewish Religion in New York, and have, B”H, received private semikha (ordination) in the late summer.

 Our congregation is post-denominational, that is, we are not affiliated with any Jewish denomination or movement.
 This manifests in both our choice of prayer book, Mishkan Tefila issued out of the Reform movement, and the Renewal style format of our services.
 We hold space in each service for the meditative/contemplative, the traditional form and words, and musical expressions of devotion.